 They never did.

-People are now wondering what if he does that in Boston?
+People are now wondering what if someone does that in Boston 2023?
 How will that effect Kipchoge, who will have to make some racing decisions in the first half that he never has to make in his past races in London and Berlin?

-As always, it’ll depend how fast Daniel or someone else takes off.
-If you go out too fast on Boston’s downhills, its axiomatic you’re going to pound your quads, and by the time you get to the uphills in Newton, you’ll be shot.
+As always, it’ll depend how fast that someone else takes off.
+If you go out too fast on Boston’s downhills, it’s axiomatic you’re going to pound your quads, and by the time you get to the uphills in Newton, you’ll be shot.
 So there has to be some critical thinking that goes into an early attack at Boston that doesn’t happen in paced races on flat courses.
 And that’s another beauty of Boston.

-But with 2022 Boston and NYC champion Evans Chebet, and Chicago winner Benson Kipruto in the field, along with a slew of other major sub-2:05 performers, this might be the deepest competitive, non-paced field Kipchoge has ever faced in his career.
+But with 2022 Boston and NYC champion Evans Chebet, and 2021 Boston and 2022 Chicago winner Benson Kipruto in the field, along with a slew of other major sub-2:05 performers, this might be the deepest competitive, non-paced field Kipchoge has ever faced in his career.

 With limits on national entries at the Olympic Games, this year’s field in Boston might actually be more top-heavy than the two Olympic marathons Kipchoge won.
 And though London has been absolutely loaded in recent years, it remains a paced affair that removes competitive decisions for at least the first half of the race.
 But that’s what makes this such an intriguing year for Boston.